 A three-ounce cut has 8.3 grams of sugar, while a cup of pineapple chunks has 16.3 grams.

 To put that into context, a fresh pineapple weighs around 1kg and only has 10% sugar content on average.
-So 30-50g is a reasonable serving size for a diabetic to not raise your blood sugar levels too fast and too high.
+So 30-50g is a reasonable serving size for a person with diabetes to not raise your blood sugar levels too fast and too high.
+A 1-cup (165-gram) serving of fresh pineapple chunks contains around 16 grams of sugar, which can generally be accommodated as part of a balanced diet for diabetes when paired with foods containing protein, healthy fats, and fiber to help regulate blood sugar spikes.

 Pineapple is on the medium side of the glycemic index, so it's not too high or low for people with diabetes.
-It is best to eat pineapple with other foods that have a lower glycemic index, such as nuts and cheese if you can afford the calories.
+If you can afford the calories, it is best to eat pineapple with other foods with a lower glycemic index, such as nuts and cheese.

-The best options are raw or frozen pineapple as they are considered fresh pineapple and contain less sugar than canned pineapple which mostly contains sugary syrup or pineapple juice which can contain added sugar that affect blood sugar levels and does not benefit a healthy diet.
+The best options are raw or frozen pineapple, as they are considered fresh pineapple and contain less sugar than canned pineapple, which mainly contains sugary syrup, or pineapple juice, which can contain added sugar that affects blood sugar levels and does not benefit a healthy diet.

 • 74 calories